Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a Benzoxazolium-Coumarin Donor-pi-Acceptor Chromophore: Conclusion

 \section{Conclusion}

-THz--TDS reveals a set of low-energy, IR-active modes in the benzoxazolium--coumarin (\BCOp{}) D--\(\pi\)--A scaffold, with five prominent peaks at \(P_{E1}=0.62\), \(P_{E2}=0.85\), \(P_{E3}=1.30\), \(P_{E4}=1.81\), and \(P_{E5}=2.07\)~\THz~, along with a weaker unassigned feature at \(P_{UA}=1.02\)~\THz~.
+THz--TDS reveals a set of low-energy, IR-active modes in the benzoxazolium--coumarin (\BCOp{}) D--\(\pi\)--A scaffold, with five prominent peaks at \(P_{E1}=0.62\), \(P_{E2}=0.85\), \(P_{E3}=1.30\), \(P_{E4}=1.81\), and \(P_{E5}=2.07\)~\THz, along with a weaker unassigned feature at \(P_{UA}=1.02\)~\THz.
 Gas-phase DFT IR mode calculations agree well with experiment and enable the assignment of these observed modes: The \(P_{E3}\) peak arises from a merged doublet within \(P_{S3}\), while \(P_{E1}\) and \(P_{E2}\) originate from torsion/libration.
-The presence of \(P_{UA}\) without a gas-phase counterpart highlights condensed-phase contributions beyond single-molecule theory.
+The presence of \(P_{UA}\) without a gas-phase counterpart highlights condensed-phase contributions beyond single-molecule theory such as symmetry breaking and intermolecular constraints.
 Selective THz excitation of \(P_{S1}\)--\(P_{S3}\) could enable direct tests of vibronic gating of ICT, offering a route to control charge-transfer pathways through targeted low-frequency mode excitation.
+More broadly, combining THz--TDS with DFT mode analysis in this well-defined D--$\pi$--A chromophore provides a model-system framework that can be extended to families of related chromophores and to time-resolved THz experiments that directly probe vibronically mediated charge transfer.